 Ann is afraid to get a divorce because she is not sure how she would support herself.
 She is also concerned that the children will not adapt to divorce.
-If she stays in the marriage, she is putting herself and her children at risk for anxiety, depression, PTSD, and low self-esteem.
-It will not be easy for Ann to leave the marriage, but in the long run it will be better for her children.
+If she stays in the marriage, she puts herself and her children at risk for anxiety, depression, PTSD, and low self-esteem.
+It will not be easy for Ann to leave the marriage, but it will be better for her children in the long run.
 Hiring a strong legal team can help to ease the fear.

 Here are some examples of when divorce is safer for your children than staying married:

 Conflict is sometimes necessary and is not always damaging.
-Conflict that is respectful, where the issues get resolved, is ok for children and teens.
-Conflict that is disrespectful, devaluing, dangerous, loud and frequent scares children and can lead to psychological problems.
-You might want to consider divorce if no matter how hard you and your partner try to get along, you just can’t.
+A conflict that is respectful, where the issues get resolved, is ok for children and teens.
+A disrespectful, devaluing, dangerous, loud and frequent conflict scares children and can lead to psychological problems.
+You might want to consider divorce if, no matter how hard you and your partner try to get along, you just can’t.
 You have attempted couples counselling, and it didn’t work.
 It seems that every day, the tension and the conflict get worse.
 Children and teens can feel the pressure in the home, leading them to feel unsafe.

 Children have often said to me, “I am happy my parents got a divorce because now I don’t have to listen to them fight anymore.”